SharifAmit/4SM/Windows_Installation_Guide.md

 ```
 streamlit run 4SM/web_streamlit.py
 ```
-## 5. A new browser will open with CalciumGAN app running on it.
+## 5. A new browser will open with 4SM app running on it.